Add a CRM Integration Template

 • You have obtained the REST API documentation of your desired CRM for reference, and get the following information:

-• Authentication method: Determine the authentication method used by your desired CRM (None, basic, or OAuth2 authentication method are supported).
+• Authentication method: Identify the authentication method used by your desired CRM (None, basic, OAuth2, or Bearer token authentication method are supported).

-• API request information: You have gathered the necessary API request URLs and data specification for the following features according to the capabilities of the CRM and your specific requirements.
+• API request information: Collect the necessary API request URLs and data specification for the following functions based on the capabilities of the CRM and your specific requirements.

 Search contacts The API request URLs to search contacts within the CRM using specific criteria.